Priyadeara2427/SentinelAI/README.md

 ✍️ Integrated Code Editor
 Built-in Streamlit editor for instant analysis of pasted or written code — no setup or login required.

-📡 Groq API Integration
-Fast, cost-effective AI response generation with support for streaming and low-latency inference.

 🔧 Extendable Rules Engine
 Easily add or modify regex patterns for new vulnerabilities or additional language support.

-📁 Dataset-Ready Architecture
-Designed for future integration with labeled datasets or CodeBERT/LoRA fine-tuning workflows.
 ## Deployment

 To deploy this project run to install the required libraries: